Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Exercise: Solve the problem in different ways.

-Three ducklings and four caterpillars weigh 2 kg 500 g, and four ducklings and three caterpillars weigh 2 kg 400 g.
+Three ducklings and four goslings weigh 2 kg 500 g, and four ducklings and three goslings weigh 2 kg 400 g.
 How much does one gosling weigh?

-1) The guys saw logs into meter-long pieces.
-Sawing one such piece takes one minute.
-In how many minutes will they cut a log 5 meters long?
+1) The guys are sawing logs into meter-long pieces.
+Sawing off one such piece takes one minute.
+How many minutes will it take them to cut a log 5 meters long?

 Answer: 4 minutes.

-2) A crew of three horses traveled 15 km in one hour.
-How fast was each horse traveling?
+2) A carriage drawn by three horses traveled 15 km in one hour.
+How fast was each horse going?

 Answer: 15 km/h.